Overview

 Quantity surveyors play a pivotal role in the construction industry—managing project costs, contracts, and procurement from inception to completion, ensuring projects are delivered on within budget.
 They maximise value for money, and advise costs and risks management, making them an indispensable advisor to developers, contractors, and clients worldwide.

-Supported by expert tutors and a vibrant virtual learning community, MSc Quantity Surveying at University of the Built Environment will prepare you towards the chartered status with leading professional bodies such as HKIS, HKICM, RICS and CICES.
+Supported by expert lecturers and a vibrant virtual learning community in both UK and Hong Kong, MSc Quantity Surveying at University of the Built Environment will prepare you towards the chartered status with leading professional bodies such as HKIS, HKICM, RICS and CICES.
 Specialise, advance, and set yourself apart as a leader in the global construction industry with our MSc Quantity Surveying.

 About this degree